Links on Android Authority may earn us a commission. Learn more.

 These perks tip the scales heavily in favor of Amazon Prime Video when compared to other leading streaming services.
 Netflix’s standard plan, for instance, costs more per month than Amazon Prime (and even more if you pay for Prime annually instead of month-by-month), and it doesn’t include 4K streaming or support for more than two streams.

-The standalone Amazon Prime Video subscription (without the other perks) is more difficult to recommend at $8.99 a month, which isn’t much cheaper than a full Amazon Prime subscription.
+The standalone Amazon Prime Video subscription (without the other perks) is more difficult to recommend at $8.99 a month, which isn’t much cheaper than a full Amazon Prime subscription — even with recent price hikes.
 Prime Video’s library is good but doesn’t have as many blockbuster hits or television series as Hulu or Netflix.

 What the experts think

 Amazon Prime Video isn’t in the news much, despite being one of the biggest, most popular streaming services on the market.
 It’s also been around for more than a decade, and the slow rollout of new features and content over the years means any initial reviews of the service are woefully out of date.

 Here is a quick roundup of what experts around the web have said about Amazon Prime Video:

 - Android Authority‘s own Mitja Rutnik noted in early 2020 that the service is highly underrated and often lost in the conversation about streaming services, with Netflix getting all the attention.
 In his opinion, the service is just as good as Netflix, with a healthy library of original content at a cheaper price.

 - PCMag‘s Ben Moore gave the service excellent scoring for having great original content and up to 4K quality on the base plan, but worries about the future of the service as it loses more and more third-party content to other streaming services.